 Based upon the community input gathered in the fall of 2014, not-for-profit affordable housing developer Bickerdike Redevelopment Corporation and Landon Bone Baker Architects worked with the Chicago Housing Authority, the City of Chicago, 35th Ward Alderman Carlos Ramirez-Rosa, Logan Square Neighborhood Association, and Logan Square Preservation to craft a proposal for a 100% affordable mixed-use building with 100 apartment units and 4,500 square feet of retail space.
 For full details on the proposal click here.

-A community input meeting was held on Wednesday, April 24, 2019 at Avondale-Logandale Elementary (3212 W. George) from 6:30-8:00PM under Alderman Ramirez-Rosa's 35th Ward Community-Driven Zoning and Development process.
+Under Alderman Carlos Ramirez-Rosa's commitment to community-driven zoning and development, a community input meeting was held on Wednesday, April 24, 2019 at Avondale-Logandale Elementary (3212 W. George) from 6:30-8:00PM.
 At this meeting, Bickerdike Redevelopment Corporation presented information to 35th Ward residents on the zoning map amendment they seek.
 35th Ward residents had the opportunity to ask questions and provide input on the proposed zoning map amendment.
 The vast majority of attendees supported the proposal, with 77% of comment cards submitted immediately following the meeting in support of the project.